Ardeeter/Ardeeter/README.md

 Hi everyone, my name is Ally Deeter.
 I recently became a Software Engineer through an immersive full-stack engineering bootcamp at DigitalCrafts.
 I previously worked in restaurant/bar management and medical administration.

 Through my previous career experience, I developed leadership, communication, and problem-solving skills that I hope to put forward into my future as an engineer.
-During the bootcamp, I excelled at JavaScript, Node.js, and PostgreSQL.
+During the bootcamp, I excelled at JavaScript, Node.js, PostgreSQL / Sequelize, and React.js / Redux.
 I also developed a strong passion for solving algorithms and critically thinking.
 I am looking for the opportunity to utilize these technical and interpersonal skills.

 Feel free to view my:
 - [Portfolio](https://www.allydeeter.dev)